 10. Is there anything else I should know about my child’s eye health?

 As children grow and develop, so do their eyes.
-Studies have also shown that myopia worsens the fastest in younger kids.6 By staying informed about your child's eye health and taking steps to promote good eye health, you can help ensure that your child has healthy eyes and clear vision throughout their life.
+Studies have shown that myopia worsens the fastest in younger kids.13 By staying informed and taking steps to promote good eye health, you can give your child the support they need for their eyes.

-Remember that your child's eye doctor is there to help and answer any questions you may have.
-If you suspect that your child may have myopia, don't hesitate to ask about treatment options during the appointment to help prevent their vision from getting worse.
+Remember that your child’s eye doctor is there to help and answer any questions you may have.
+If you suspect your child may have myopia, don’t hesitate to ask about treatment options during the appointment to help prevent their vision from getting worse so quickly.
+Whether it’s glasses or contact lenses, your child’s eye doctor can give you the answers you need during their appointment.